-The reason I never bought one before is because I don't own a laptop.
-But the agency that I worked for in conjunction with an overwhelming vote from 12 mechanics, purchased the elm scan 5 with the Bluetooth option.
+The reason I never bought one before is, I don't own a laptop.
+The agency I worked for in conjunction with an overwhelming vote from 12 mechanics, purchased the elm scan 5 with the Bluetooth option.
 The people I work with think I'm a computer whiz.
-I was assigned to install and test the diagnostic tool and included software package.
+They assigned me to install and test the diagnostic tool and included software package.

-To set the record straight I am in no way shape or form a computer whiz but I let them believe that I am because compared to some of the mechanics I'm a computer science major.
+To set the record straight, I am in no way, shape or form a computer whiz, but I let them believe I am because compared to some of the mechanics I'm a computer science major.

 The elm laptop automotive scanner is a nice package that comes with basic software, instructions and cables needed to get the diagnostic program going.
 In about 20 minutes I was scanning the first vehicle for a check engine light problem.